Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 YouTube Video: https://youtu.be/Scpsa_iSDLs

-## Generate random 3D creature morphologies
-This branch of the repository explores the generation of random creature morphologies.
-Random parameters include:
+## Hypothesis
+The performance of two optimization algorithms, a parallel hill climber and an age-fitness Pareto optimization scheme, are compared.

+I suspect that the age-fitness Pareto optimization algorithm will be able to find better designs than the parallel hill climber for a given simulation budget because the parallel hill climber has no mechanism to escape local optima that members of its population may settle into.

+## Body Generation
+Robots are initially generated randomly according to the following variable parameters.
 - number of spherical body segments
-- size of the body segments
+- size of each body segment
-- joint locations
+- joint locations with respect to parent links
 - joint axis directions
 - sensation (green links "feel", blue links are "numb")
-- maximum number of children per link
+- maximum number of children per link constraint
-- maximum depth of the link tree
+- maximum depth of the link tree constraint

 <img src="https://user-images.githubusercontent.com/101603342/220268996-d46b12c3-8011-4e0b-941c-9acd234cd08e.png" height="150"
 img src="https://user-images.githubusercontent.com/101603342/220268996-d46b12c3-8011-4e0b-941c-9acd234cd08e.png" height="150" />